TheDoctor0/LeakLooker/README.md

 # LeakLooker
-Find open databases with Shodan
+Find open databases and public services with Shodan.

-New version supports:
+This version supports:
 - Elasticsearch
 - CouchDB
 - MongoDB